Our Impact

 We are always looking at ways to reduce the carbon footprint of our trips.
 We currently include:

-No internal flights on newly designed itineraries.
+No internal flights on new Kagumu-designed itineraries.

 Low emissions activities (we have measured these too!) that focus on thriving local communities and conservation.